Me, chronologically... apologies if it reads like an obituary!

 I wrote travel mostly for national papers and countless magazines on walking, cycling, cars and canoes, and a lovely Portuguese glossy that loved my landscapes.
 I rafted the Rio Grande in Texas, cycled through Spain's Picos mountains, and once got up Ben Nevis, Scafell and Snowdon in under 23 hours... anything on bike, foot and hoof for a story!
 (3 Peaks would take me 23 DAYS now!)

 I'm an Hon.
-Deputy Sheriff in Louisiana after a close call with a killer: a few years back I was nominated Humanitarian Journalist of the Year, probably for my aid runs to Bosnia...
-All I want is a good woman to go to the cinema with and tell me off for not tidying my lounge... someone to share everyday with (and nights if she'll have me!)
+Deputy Sheriff in Louisiana after a close call with a killer, and was once nominated Humanitarian Journalist of the Year, probably for my aid runs to Bosnian war victims, where I donated and delivered a Land Rover to clear landmines.
+I was married to a lovely paramedic/A+E nurse; mutual divorce sent me off on the adventure trail...
+I still miss our dog!
+All I want today is a good lady to go to movies with, who tells me off for not tidying my lounge and taming my rambling garden... a friend to share everyday with (and nights, if she'll have me!)

-All the above meant I never had kids, though I was married to a lovely paramedic and we were both preoccupied with careers.
-I'm a good uncle though.
-I now have a rustic cottage by the Tamar, an under-used campervan that needs a co-driver and an unusual, lovely garden that wants a lady to sunbathe in (or feed the goldfish!)
-I'm a trustee with Riding for the Disabled and used to be with a cancer charity too.
-Regrettably I'm older than I look but still get away with late 50s as I try to stay fit and healthy.
+I now have a rustic cottage by the Tamar and an under-used campervan that needs a co-driver with a longing to explore.
+Regrettably, I'm older than I look but still get away with late 50s as I try to stay fit and healthy with 3 bicycles.

 If you call me, I'll fill in the gaps.
-I hope you will... it could change both our lives.
-Ian.
+I hope you will... it could change our lives... mine, at least!